yyctw/A-simple-virus-spread-simulation/README.md

 In order to prevent the spread of COVID-19, each country/region has implemented many policies (e.g. quarantine, restriction of in-store dining, lockdown...).
 These policies have produced different results in controlling the spread of COVID-19.

-I want to simulate the impact of different policies on the spread of pandemic viruses.
+The system can simulate the impact of different policies on the spread of pandemic viruses.
 User can adjust parameters(e.g. virus infection rate, virus mortality rate...) and policy to observe the final result.
-I will use animation to show the process of infection and print the distribution of the virus spread.
+Finally, the syetem will output the animation to show the process of infection and saved the final simulation results.
 Therefore, we can observe the difference in the distribution of infection under different policies.

 ## Prospective Users